personal finance | march 4, 2025

 Rollover of unused funds to a Roth IRA

-As a result of the SECURE 2.0 Act of 2022, starting in 2024, remaining funds in a 529 account that has been open for at least 15 years will be eligible to be rolled over to a Roth individual retirement account (IRA) for the benefit of the beneficiary.
-This transfer will be subject to various rules, including, but not limited to, the regular annual IRA contribution limit, plus a $35,000 lifetime maximum.
+As a result of the SECURE 2.0 Act of 2022, starting in 2024, remaining funds in a 529 account that has been open for at least 15 years may be eligible to be rolled over to a Roth individual retirement account (IRA) for the benefit of the beneficiary.

 Tax-free beneficiary transfer

-As mentioned previously, 529s offer unlimited, tax-free beneficiary transfers of 529 assets to family members of the initial beneficiary.
-So, if you own a 529 account with leftover funds the beneficiary doesn’t need or want to use in other ways, you might consider transferring the account to an eligible beneficiary who will put the funds to positive and qualified use.
+As mentioned previously, plans offer unlimited, tax-free beneficiary transfers of 529 assets to family members of the initial beneficiary.
+So if you own a 529 account with leftover funds that the beneficiary doesn’t need or want to use in other ways, you might consider transferring the account to an eligible beneficiary who will put the funds to positive and qualified use.
 Fortunately, the IRS’s definition of a family member is broad and offers you a lot of flexibility for unused funds.

 Major qualified expense status for college and beyond